gvwilson/thirdbit/src/fiction/santas/index.md

 ## Choose Your Enemy

 "Stop!"
-Captain Abacus shouted behind him as he vaulted over an ottoman, ducked under the prow of a funeral barge, and fled down the corridor.
+Captain Abacus shouted behind Finner as he vaulted over an ottoman, ducked under the prow of a funeral barge, and fled down the corridor.